-The PYMNTS Disbursement Satisfaction Index™, in collaboration with Ingo Money, is designed to help measure consumer satisfaction with various disbursement methods, including paper checks, instant credit, non-instant credit and direct deposits.
-The Index offers a microscopic look at the state of consumers’ satisfaction with how they receive disbursements.
+The PYMNTS Disbursement Satisfaction Report, in collaboration with Ingo Money, is designed to help measure consumer satisfaction with various disbursement methods, including paper checks, instant credit, non-instant credit and direct deposits.
+The report offers a detailed look at the state of consumers’ satisfaction with how they receive disbursements.

 - 46.7 percent of customers want to receive their funds by direct deposit into their bank accounts